A. P. Hamann: Later life and death

 In 1969, anti-growth candidates were elected to the city council, and Hamann chose to resign rather than work with a city council opposed to his program.
 He returned to Santa Clara University as its vice president of development.
 He was inducted to the SCU sports Hall of Fame.
-Hamann and his wife Frances died on March 27, 1977, in the Tenerife airport disaster, a collision of two Boeing 747s in the Canary Islands.
+Hamann and his wife Frances died on Pan Am Flight 1736 on March 27, 1977, in the Tenerife airport disaster, a collision of two Boeing 747s in the Canary Islands.
 This incident remains the worst aviation accident in history.